UCL-Biosciences/Biosciences-Comp-Support/UCL_comp_guides/high_performance_compute_at_UCL.md

 **Compute nodes** are where your analysis actually runs.
 You never access them directly — instead you describe what resources you need (cores, memory, time) in a job script, submit it to the queue, and the scheduler allocates you a compute node when one is available.
 This batch model is the fundamental difference from working on a laptop.

+### GPUs
+GPUs are available on myriad.
+To submit a job requesting GPUs, see [here](https://www.rc.ucl.ac.uk/docs/Example_Jobscripts/#gpu-job-script-example).

 ### The basic workflow

 Myriad and Kathleen use **SGE (Sun Grid Engine)**.
 The CS cluster scheduler details are available at [hpc.cs.ucl.ac.uk](https://hpc.cs.ucl.ac.uk/).
 If you have used SLURM elsewhere, the concepts are the same but the syntax differs.